BD-KD: Balancing the Divergences for Online Knowledge Distillation: Experiments and Results

-We vary the value of the temperature $\tau$ when training with our proposed method and report the performances in terms of accuracies of both teacher and student networks.
-The temperature parameter $\tau$ softens the output probability distribution ensuring that th confidence gap is balanced to be able to make the student network match the teacher's confidence via distillation.
-We find that T=2 to be the optimal value for $\tau$.
-As we increase $\tau$, we observe a decrease of performance in both networks.
-This could be linked to the fact that higher temperatures contribute in maximizing the entropy gap between the teacher and the student, hence making it very difficult for the student to follow the teacher.
+\underline{\textit{\textbf{Sensitivity to $\tau$.}}} We performed hyperparameter sensitivity analysis on $\tau$, varied its values and observed the accuracies in \% of both student and teacher networks in Table \ref{tab:all_sensitivity}.
+We find that $\tau=2$ is the optimal value.
+As we increase $\tau$, we observe a decrease in performance in both networks.
+This could be linked to the fact that higher temperatures contribute to maximizing the entropy gap between the teacher and the student, hence making it very difficult for the student to follow the teacher.